mainlp/explaind/README.md

 Note that there are different settings for which (accumulated) slices of the kernel to store during the prediction.
 Depending on your choices there, runtimes can vary greatly because of GPU I/O and extra matrix computations involved.
 For the complete respective valiadtion scripts, consider giving `experiments/validate_epk/` a look.

-## Ablations and other experiments
+## Experiments, ablations, and plots

 Besides further instructions on how to reproduce the experiments in our paper, the `experiments/` folder contains all the scripts to run additional experiments, ablations, and generate plots.